insanidade/acc_part1/README.md

 ```

 ## Usage (Optional)
 The entry point `test_runner.py` invokes the sequence of scripts that create a user, generate and authorize a token, fetch book data, and rent titles.
-Inspect intermediate artifacts such as `test_books.json` or rerun individual scripts (for example, `python test_fetch_books.py`) to validate specific steps during development.
+You can also run individual scripts (for example, `python test_fetch_books.py`) when debugging specific steps—just ensure a populated `.env` file is present, because most scripts load credentials from it.